codemagic-ci-cd/codemagic-docs/content/integrations/codepush-integration.md

 weight: 22
 ---

 [**CodePush**](https://github.com/microsoft/code-push) is a cloud service that enables React Native developers to deploy mobile app updates directly to their users’ devices without re-deploying them to the stores.
+While the CodePush license is free for annual plan subscriptions, there is a possibility to enable a dedicated server.
+To activate your team's CodePush account and for more information, please contact us [here](https://codemagic.io/contact/).

 ## Step by step guide to configure CodePush